Meet Our Team

 In her free time, Katie enjoys crafting, and restoring typewriters, exploring Atlanta’s restaurants cafes, and playing with her dog, Benedict.

-Ms. Katie is on a waitlist for online and in-person students.
+Ms. Victoria is currently on a waitlist for online and in-person lessons.

 Substitute Teacher for Piano, Voice, Acting, Dance